No Official System to Rescue Animals from Holiday Farm Fire

 “I have multiple ‘stuck in home’ tickets that we cannot get to,” Ohashi says.
 “There is a ton of disorganization, there is no chain of command in place.”

 Greenhill Humane Society is currently working to compile a master document of lost and found pets from evacuated areas.
-If you have created any lists so far, please email hannah.we@greenhill.com with your name and contact info.
+If you have created any lists so far, or have a lost animal, please email lostandfound@green-hill.org with your name and contact info.